Conflict in The Community Garden

 However, the real crux of the matter goes beyond people’s like or dislike for cactus.
 What really caused the conflict was that the person who created the cactus garden (who just happens to be one of the people involved in the cement drama), yet again failed to consult the collective and went about planting cactuses, slowly taking over one side of the space.

 There have always been some cactuses in the garden, which people never objected to.
 But over time more and more started to appear until the landscape of the garden had been changed beyond recognition.

-Yet, our cactus lover maintains the same line of defense: No one else does anything here; everyone is all talk and no action.
+Yet, our cactus lover maintains the same line of defence: No one else does anything here; everyone is all talk and no action.
 If you aren’t going to come and do something to maintain the space yourself, don’t complain about it when other people do.

 Who is right here and who is wrong?
 Maybe these questions are wrong-headed and only result in more divide and separation.
 I could see both sides of the argument.

 In permaculture, we value diversity yet seek to connect and bring people together.
 But I asked myself, with such different perspectives, how can this conflict be overcome?

 The general mood of the collective was pessimistic.
 People had had enough.

 In fact, two members of the collective had already told me that they were thinking of leaving and not coming back.
 They seemed to be pretty serious about the prospect and saw it as the only option.
 Some were secretly welcoming this idea and saw it as the only way forward.

 As much as I could understand why these two members had ruffled people’s feathers, the prospect of them leaving filled me with sadness, since they had given so much to the community garden and helped me out tremendously with my project by providing me with a lot of information and giving me a lot of their time.
 Surely there must be a way to get through this, together?